jenkinsci/opentelemetry-plugin/docs/build-logs.md

 ### Can the Jenkins server logs and the logs of other types of jobs like Freestyle or Matrix jobs be sent through OpenTelemetry to be stored outside of Jenkins?

 We would like to implement this as well, it's an Open Source initiative, contributions are welcome

+### Why cannot I see the build logs but some OpenTelemetry logs?

+That happens if the Jenkins logging was enabled for any of the classes of the OpenTelemetry plugin.

+Please remove them from your Jenkins controller in, http://jenkins:8080/manage/log/